Board of Directors of Extendicare Inc.

 Mr. Hibben is a corporate director and advisor.
 Since December 2014, he has been the principal of Shakerhill Partners Ltd., a consulting firm providing strategic and financial advice, specializing in mergers and acquisitions, corporate strategy and governance, as well as expert witness services.
 Previously, Mr. Hibben was the Managing Director in the Mergers and Acquisitions Group at RBC Capital Markets, Head of Strategy and Development at Royal Bank of Canada and Chief Executive Officer of RBC Capital Partners.

 Mr. Hibben has been a director of a number of Canadian public and private companies, both in financial services and as part of his responsibility for overseeing private equity and venture capital investments.
 Mr. Hibben currently serves on the respective TSX-listed boards of Home Capital Group Inc. (as Chair), Shawcor Ltd. and WildBrain Ltd. Mr. Hibben is a CPA, CA, and CFA and holds the ICD.D designation.
-He was appointed to the Board on January 22, 2016, and he resides in Toronto, Ontario.
+He was appointed to the Board on January 22, 2016, and he resides in Leeds, England.

-Brent Houlden (A) Independent Director
+Brent Houlden (A) (QR) Independent Director, Chair of the Audit Committee

 Mr. Houlden is a corporate director, advisor and interim manager.
 Most of Mr. Houlden’s career has been spent consulting in the area of strategy and operations, and as a financial advisor on urgent business critical transactions.
 He is an operator and strategist with a wide breadth of management skills and consulting expertise.